 Progressive resistance training principles apply here as well.

 Continually look to bump up the intensity very slowly whenever you get stronger and start blowing past your previous weights.

 Skinny fat workout exercises

 As mentioned earlier, we’ll be focusing the majority of the workout on compound exercises.

-Since I don’t know what everyone reading this has access to equipment-wise, I’ll try & provide a couple of alternatives for each muscle group.
+Since I don’t know what kind of equipment you’re using, I’ll try & provide a couple of alternatives for each muscle group.

-Basically, know that any exercise that uses a barbell has an acceptable alternative using dumbbells, and that versions of all of these exercises can be done on an all-in-one gym machine too.
+Basically, know that any exercise that uses a barbell has an acceptable alternative using dumbbells, and that versions of all of these exercises can be done with resistance bands or on an all-in-one home gym too.

 The 7 major muscle groups

 These are the muscles I’ll be assigning the exercises to: